Personal Savings Allowance

-From April 2016, a new Personal Savings Allowance is being introduced meaning most UK adults will be able to earn up to a certain amount in savings interest without paying tax.
-As part of this, banks and building societies will no longer automatically deduct tax on interest earned on savings.
+The Personal Savings Allowance means most UK adults can earn up to a certain amount in savings interest without paying tax.
+As part of this, banks and building societies don’t automatically deduct tax on interest earned on savings.

-For more detailed information please visit the HMRC website.
+For more detailed information go to the HMRC website.

-- If you are an additional-rate (45%) taxpayer you will not receive a Personal Savings Allowance.
+- If you’re an additional-rate (45%) taxpayer, you won’t receive a Personal Savings Allowance.

-You will be required to pay tax on any interest earned above the amount of your Personal Savings Allowance.
+You’ll need to pay tax on any interest you earn above the amount of your Personal Savings Allowance.

 Only individuals receive a Personal Savings Allowance.
-If you are business, charity club or association you will already receive interest without tax taken off.
+If you’re a business, charity club or association you’ll already receive interest without tax taken off.

 How do I find out how much interest I’ve earned?

-If you would like to know how much interest you have earned on your savings you should contact your bank or building society.
-If you save with Leeds Building Society you can request a Statement of Interest.
-Please call our Savings contact centre team on 03450 50 50 75.
+Get in touch with your bank or building society if you’d like to know how much interest you’ve earned on your savings.
+If you’ve got a savings account with us, you can request a Statement of Interest.
+Give our Savings team a call on 03450 50 50 75.

 What do I need to do if I think I need to pay tax on my interest?

-If you have any savings income over your Personal Savings Allowance you will have to pay tax on this.
+If you have any savings income over your Personal Savings Allowance, you’ll have to pay tax on this.
 HMRC will normally collect the tax by changing your tax code.

-If you currently complete a self-assessment tax return you should continue to do so and include any income from savings on your return.
+If you complete a self-assessment tax return, you should include any income from savings on your return.

 This guide is intended as a summary only and does not constitute legal or financial advice given by Leeds Building Society.
 No reliance should be placed on this guide and you must make your own decisions, we recommend that you seek legal and/or financial advice if you have any questions or queries.